santosh4568/ApparelManagement/README.md

 ## Description

-The Apparel Management System is a web application designed to help users manage their apparel by providing options for disposal, donation, or recycling.
-The platform is environmentally conscious and aims to connect users with local donation centers.This system has developed using Spring Boot framework in java.
+The Apparel Management System is a Spring boot based web application designed to help users manage their apparel by providing options for disposal, donation, or recycling.
+The platform is environmentally conscious and aims to connect users with local donation centers.

 ## Features